engage-so/engage-so.github.io/_docs/integrations/stripe.md

 - `exp_month` - Card expiry month.
 Available in Card will expire event.
 - `exp_year` - Card expiry year.
 Available in Card will expire event.
 - `last4` - Last 4 digits of card.
 Available in Card will expire event.
+- `checkout_url` - Link to complete a checkout process.
+Available in checkout session expired event.

 ### Attribute Data